 What are the first steps to take when implementing a QMS?

 To initiate a successful QMS implementation, begin by evaluating current processes.
+Understanding customer quality requirements is essential for defining quality objectives.
 Next, select the right QMS software that aligns with your business needs and ensure proper training for staff to facilitate smooth adoption and integration into daily operations.